rantahar/introduction-to-mpi/_episodes/05-parallel.-paradigms.md

 ---

-## Trivially Parallel Problems
+## Embarassingly Parallel Problems

 A problem is trivially parallel if no communication is needed between the processes.
-While there are many such algorithms, parallel programming is not needed to implement them.
+This is the best case scenario, you don't need to desing a parallel algorithm to solve the problem.

 ## Task Parallellism